 “I’m too emotional” often feels like a justified excuse

-But what if you flipped this thought?
-What if you believed that mindfulness, meditation, journaling, and intuitive eating were your way out of this emotional holding pattern?
+I want to challenge every to flip this thought.
+I challenge you to believe that mindfulness, meditation, journaling, and intuitive eating are your way out of this emotional holding pattern.

-When I work with clients on emotional eating, we work through a series of questions designed to uncover what’s at the root of the emotion.
+When I work with clients on emotional eating, we work through a series of questions designed to uncover what’s at the root of their emotions.
 You must do this work to resolve any emotionally triggered eating habits.

 And this work always involves learning more about yourself.
 I don’t know any better way for you to learn about yourself than to spend time thinking and sorting through your thoughts and feelings.
 Journaling, meditating, and mindfulness approaches all offer the opportunity to do this.